 2. TDS & TCS credit claim return

-Since e-commerce marketplace or e-commerce operators are required to collect TCS from sellers which is further reported by them in GSTR-8 by the E-commerce operators, an e-commerce seller is required to claim this credit by filing the claim return.
+Since e-commerce marketplace or e-commerce operators are required to collect from sellers which is further reported by them in GSTR-8 by the E-commerce operators, an e-commerce seller is required to claim this credit by filing the claim return.

 3. Annual return GSTR-9 & 9C